agh-glk/fcs/docs/source/crawler/web_interface.rst

 fcs.crawler.web_interface
 =======================================

 In this module web methods for managing Crawling Units are defined.
-These methods are implemented as classes that contain proper POST methods.
+These methods are implemented as classes that contain proper POST or GET methods.
 Request are encapsulated in JSON messages.

 .. py:class:: index